pagkly/Zed/Investopedia3/Notching Definition.md

 Notching Definition
 ## What Is Notching?

-Notching is the practice by credit rating agencies to give different [credit ratings](https://www.investopedia.com/terms/c/creditrating.asp) to the particular obligations or debts of a single issuing entity or closely related entities.
+Notching is the practice by credit rating agencies to give different [[credit ratings]](https://www.investopedia.com/terms/c/creditrating.asp) to the particular obligations or debts of a single issuing entity or closely related entities.
 Rating distinctions among obligations are made based on differences in their security or priority of claim.
-With varying degrees of losses in the event of [default](https://www.investopedia.com/terms/d/default2.asp), obligations are subject to being notched higher or lower.
-Thus, while company A may have an overall credit rating of "AA," its rating on its [junior debt](https://www.investopedia.com/terms/j/junior-debt.asp) may be "A."
+With varying degrees of losses in the event of [[default]](https://www.investopedia.com/terms/d/default2.asp), obligations are subject to being notched higher or lower.
+Thus, while company A may have an overall credit rating of "AA," its rating on its [[junior debt]](https://www.investopedia.com/terms/j/junior-debt.asp) may be "A."

 ### Key Takeaways